ghuntley/ghuntley.github.io/portfolio/interactive/index.md

 	a passion for technology.
 A unique, talented individual and a great colleague.

-Christopher Ride, Managing Director at Interactive Pty Ltd
+Team member at Interactive Pty Ltd